Best Viewpoints in the Dolomites Without Hiking

 Giau Pass: Wide Open Views and Gentle Paths

-Giau Pass, between Cortina and the Agordo area, feels like a natural viewing platform.
-The pass itself is a viewpoint, and there are mellow paths leading away from the road where you can wander for an hour or two without steep climbs.
+The pass itself is a viewpoint, and gentle paths lead away from the road where you can wander for an hour or two without steep climbs.

 Why it’s special